ftena/buffer-cplusplus/README.md

 ### Compilation

-You need CMake to compile this project.
+You need CMake to compile this project and it will use GTest:

+    $ mkdir build
+    $ cmake ..
+    $ make -j5

+Some examples and tests are provided.